HotelQuickly/WeAreHiring/additional-info/10-reasons-why-you-should-join-us.md

 See more photos from the party [in the gallery](https://plus.google.com/photos/100392005626903871747/albums/6014406468923735649).

-## It's a lot of fun with us
+## 6. It's a lot of fun with us

 Lot's of fun in the office and also outside, i.e. we went for a weekend trip to Pattaya:

 ![In a micro-bus to Pattaya](https://raw.githubusercontent.com/HotelQuickly/WeAreHiring/master/images/in-a-bus-to-pattaya.jpg)

-## We organize beach hackatons
+## 7. We organize beach hackatons

 IT offsite in Hua Hin = proper hackaton.
 More photos in [Additional info > Offsites](https://github.com/HotelQuickly/WeAreHiring/blob/master/additional-info/offsites.md)

 ![Working on a beach](https://raw.githubusercontent.com/HotelQuickly/WeAreHiring/master/images/it-offsite-beach-1.jpg)

-## We're in pretty hot industry
+## 8. We're in a pretty hot industry

 Mobile apps & Last-minute hotel booking - is there something more attractive?

-## We encourage you to learn new stuff
+## 9. We encourage you to learn new stuff

 We want you to try new things, implement best practices, shortcuts and crazy workarounds.
 Proper hacking!

-## We have Friday pizzas
+## 10. We have Friday pizzas

 Pizza on Friday for everyone.
 All you can eat.
+Free for you.

 ![Pizza time](https://raw.githubusercontent.com/HotelQuickly/WeAreHiring/master/images/pizza.jpg)

+## And a few additional reasons

+* We're the #1 hottest startup in Thailand according to e27 ([full article](http://e27.co/5-startups-in-thailand-you-need-to-watch-out-for-in-2014-20140718/)).
+*